narendram224/html_canvas1/README.md

-# html_canvas1
-This is the repo where am I put the experiment code of canvas design just a basic and advance .

 <h1>Canvas experiment series part one making circle with mouse move. </h1
+<h1>The basic2.html page having very nice and cool animation of canvas just check the screenshot </h1

  # <label style=""> This is a very simple example after that we take our canvas design to the next label</label>